Carbon-Sensitive Fund Construction and Hedging for Green Unit-Linked Life Insurance: Introduction

-The remainder of this paper is organized as follows.
-Section \ref{sec:setup} lays out the market model and its assumptions.
-Section \ref{sec:optimal_inv} introduces and solves the fund's manager optimization problem.
-We discuss a few plausible dynamics for the carbon intensity process and the corresponding optimal strategies in Section \ref{sec:examples}.
-Moreover, an empirical illustration of our results based on real market data is given in Section \ref{sect:empirical_findings}.
-In Section \ref{sect:locally_risk_minimizing}, we shift to the insurance company's perspective and address the problem of hedging green unit linked life insurance contracts in an incomplete market.
-Section \ref{sec:numerics} presents a simulation scheme for the carbon-penalized investment fund and numerical illustrations of risk-minimizing strategies for different types of insurance contracts.
-Section \ref{sect:conclusions} poses the conclusions.
+The remainder of the paper is organized as follows.
+Section \ref{sec:setup} lays out the market model and its main assumptions and derives the optimal carbon-penalised investment portfolio, which provides the underlying of the unit linked contract.
+Section \ref{sec:examples} presents several plausible dynamics for the carbon intensity process and the corresponding characterisation of the value function.
+Section \ref{sect:EMPIRICAL_FIRST_PART} reports the numerical analysis of the optimal investment fund, combining a static empirical study based on real data with a dynamic simulation exercise.
+In Section \ref{sect:locally_risk_minimizing}, we shift to the insurance company’s perspective and study risk minimizing hedging strategies for green unit-linked life insurance policies in an incomplete market.
+Section \ref{sec:hedging} is devoted to the numerical implementation of such hedging strategies.
+Finally, Section \ref{sect:conclusions} concludes.